 1) Shop with your kids?
 Several stores offer fresh fruit for kids to eat while they shop.
 FREE!
 Thanks to our local stores – Harvest Market, Schnucks, Common Ground Co-Op – for leading the way in this effort to get kids to eat healthy.

 2) Curbside Pick Up is the latest trend to hit grocery.
 Currently, the only grocery store offering Curbside service is Meijer, which has it at both Champaign and Urbana stores.
+Walmart rolled out the service in June 2017.
 For other parenting hacks at grocery stores in the area, read this post.

 3) Sweet Treats.
 Not that you want to load up your little ones with cookies before dinner, but sometimes you just need to get through the grocery store.
 Schnucks offers free cookies for kids ages 12 and under.
 So does Meijer and Mahomet IGA.
 The deli at Mahomet IGA also serves up ice cream.